Canada relaxes cannabis laws: what this might mean for the UK investor

 The National Institute for Health and Care Excellence (NICE) has been asked by the Department of Health and Social Care to produce clinical guidelines on the prescribing of cannabis-based products for medicinal use.
-The guidelines are expected late this year, but in the meantime interim guidance is in place which can be viewed here.
+The guidelines are expected late this year, but in the meantime interim guidance is in place.

 As a patient, even if CBPM is prescribed for you, accessing it in the UK is still very difficult despite the change in the law, and this is largely due to the issue of supply.